 The Transport Model does not directly assess the impacts of measures such as business travel plans and car sharing: the impacts of these measures can be considered using other tools.

-Using the Transport Model, we were therefore able to identify the right combination of levers (improving travel choices, reducing vehicular traffic volumes) to encourage a shift in travel behaviour whilst maintaining the competitiveness and attractiveness of the city (creating great quality places).
+Using the Transport Model, we were therefore able to identify the right combination of levers (improving travel choices, reducing vehicular traffic volumes) to encourage a shift in travel behaviour behaviour while ensuring Bath remains an attractive and vibrant place to live, work and visit.